Mental Health

 Sensory overload as chronic stressor.
 Autistic nervous systems filter less.
 This means: light, sound, smell, social stimuli hit with full intensity.
 In high-stimulus environments, the system runs at full capacity permanently.
 Chronic sensory overload is not discomfort - it is a sustained stress state that raises cortisol, disrupts sleep and reduces the baseline capacity for daily life.

 Camouflaging costs.
 Camouflaging goes beyond masking: it includes actively compensating for social differences, memorising social scripts, suppressing stimming in the presence of others.
-Research (Hull et al. 2017, Cassidy et al. 2018) shows a direct link between high camouflaging and increased suicidality.
+Hull et al. (2017) document the cognitive and emotional load of camouflaging; Cassidy et al. (2018) show the statistical correlation between high camouflaging scores and suicidality.
 The costs of invisibility are not metaphorical - they are neurologically measurable.

 Warning signs that look different